qiang5love1314/qiang5love1314.github.io/_pages/about.md

 I am committed to fostering collaboration and knowledge sharing within the academic community and beyond.
 By integrating interdisciplinary approaches, I strive to contribute to the evolution of intelligent systems and their applications in solving complex challenges.

 # 🔥 News
+- *2024.06*: 🎉🎉 Good news!
+I have been awarded a grant under the National Postdoctoral Program.
 - *2024.05*: I have supervised five groups of students on undergraduate innovation and entrepreneurship projects, covering areas such as signal prediction and sensing, behavior recognition, and cryptographic system design.
 - *2024.04*: Submit a revised paper to IEEE TBD.
 - *2024.03*: 🎉🎉 Good news!
 Received the minor version from IEEE COMST.